 Direct Cremation

 This is the most popular "no service" choice.
 The body is cremated shortly after death in a simple container.
 There is no embalming, no dressing, and no chapel service.
-The ashes are then returned to the family to be kept, scattered, or buried at a later date.
-To learn more about the specifics, you can read about Cremation Without Funeral: Tools, Checklists, and Essential Guides.
+The ashes are then returned to the family to be kept, scattered, or buried at a later date, often weeks later when relatives can gather privately on their own terms.

 Direct Burial

-Similar to direct cremation, direct burial involves interring the body in a simple casket shortly after death.
-There is no graveside service or "committal" ceremony.
-This is a common choice for those who want a physical resting place but do not want the pomp and circumstance of a traditional funeral.
-For more details, see our guide on Burial Without Funeral Service (Options and Timeline).
+Similar to direct cremation, direct burial involves interring the body in a simple casket shortly after death, with no graveside service or "committal" ceremony.
+This suits those who want a physical resting place but not the formality of a traditional funeral.
+For more detail, see our guide to what direct burial is and its typical direct burial costs.

 Body Donation